karlhedin/js-robot-react/README.md

 * **H** - sväng Höger
 * **F** - Gå framåt

+## Development

+### Running the dev server
+To run the dev server with all the awesomeness from [create-react-app](https://github.com/facebookincubator/create-react-app) run:

+js-robot-react will now be running on http://localhost:3000/

 ### Running the tests

 The tests can be run like so: